A Look at Health, Performance, and Why Supplements are Like Dungeons & Dragons

 For a lot of people, that means minimal effective dose—getting as much out of their supplement plan as possible, while using no more than is absolutely necessary.
 For others, I’m a bit more heavy handed, and recommend quite a few things.

 Every client is different.
-But one thing that never changes is this: I recommend Athletic Greens for every single client I work with, because I firmly believe that just about everyone can benefit from it.
+But one thing that never changes is this: I recommend Athletic Greens for every single client I work with, because just about everyone can benefit from it.
 It’s like a one-stop-shop for everything your body requires without you realizing it.